-Researchers undertake radical new cancer survivorship studyMay 17th, 2012 in Cancer /
+Researchers undertake radical new cancer survivorship studyMay 17, 2012 in Medicine & Health / Cancer

 Researchers from the Macmillan Survivorship Research Group (MSRG), at the University of Southampton, have developed the first study of its kind looking at the experiences and needs of people after primary treatment of colorectal cancer.